 Most products on this page are from partners who may compensate us.
 This may influence which products we write about and where and how they appear on the page.
 However, opinions expressed here are the author's alone, not those of any bank, credit card issuer, airline or hotel chain.
 This page may include information about American Express products currently unavailable on Slickdeals.
 American Express is not a partner of Slickdeals.

-As the Federal Reserve continues to raise rates in 2022, rates for CDs and other banking products are also going up in tandem.
+As the Federal Reserve continues to raise rates, rates for CDs and other banking products are also going up in tandem.
 This means that people are looking to CDs as a stable place to park their money to help shield themselves from market volatility while also protecting their funds as much as possible from inflation.

 For those interested in learning more about CDs, we'll break down what a CD is, the different types of CDs available, and some important considerations when deciding whether or not CDs are right for you.

 A certificate of deposit (CD) is a type of bank account offered by banks and credit unions that pays accountholders interest on a lump-sum deposit for a set period of time.
 The money deposited cannot be withdrawn before the fixed period of time.
 Otherwise, an early withdrawal penalty may apply.